talhamonawar5/valorant-stats/README.md

 A personal project that aims to analyze ranked data of the tactical-FPS Valorant through the pandas library and scikit-learn

 ## Description
-The purpose of this project is to depict the disparites between each rank within the ranked system of the tactical-FPS shooter
+The purpose of this project is to depict the disparites between each rank within the ranked system of the tactical-FPS (First-person-shooter)
 Valorant.
-Through conducting an exploratory data analysis (EDA) by utilizing the Python pandas library, we are able to show the more nuanced aspects of skill that differentiate players between each rank.
+Through conducting an exploratory data analysis (EDA) by utilizing the Python pandas library and sci-kit learn, we are able to show the more nuanced aspects of skill that differentiate players between each rank.

-The data was extrapolated from the website blitz.gg and processed into a .CSV file Blitz.gg gets their data from API of the company that developed Valorant (Riot Games)
+The data was extrapolated from the website blitz.gg and processed into a .CSV file.
+Blitz.gg gets their data from API of the company that developed Valorant (Riot Games)

 The project also consists of two machine learning models developed